Realizability and tameness of fusion systems: Introduction

 The first two sections of the paper contain mostly background material: some basic definitions and properties of fusion and linking systems are in Section \ref{s:defs}, and those of automorphism groups and tameness in Section \ref{s:aut}.
 We then deal with products in Section \ref{s:prod} and components of fusion systems in Section \ref{s:comp}.
 Theorems \ref{ThA} and \ref{ThC}, as well as some other applications, are shown in Section \ref{s:tame-real}, as Theorems \ref{t:E.real} and \ref{t:all.tame}.

 The authors would like to thank the Universitat Aut\`onoma de Barcelona and the University of Copenhagen for their hospitality while the four authors met during early stages of this work; and also the French CNRS and BigBlueButton for helping us to meet virtually at frequent intervals to discuss this work during the covid-19 pandemic.
+We would especially like to thank the referee, whose very careful reading of the paper and many suggestions helped us to greatly improve it.

 {\textbf{Notation:}} The notation used in this paper is mostly standard, with a few exceptions.
 Composition of functions and functors is always from right to left.
 Also, $C_n$ denotes a (multiplicative) cyclic group of order $n$.
 When $G$ is a (multiplicative) group, $1\in G$ always denotes its identity element.